In order to sign up for Evening Classes you need to fill out the Ecclesiastical Endorsement. The website and instructions can be found below:

 Students admitted to BYU in Provo do not need to do anything extra to take BYU Evening Classes.
 They will simply register for the classes using MyMap, making sure the section is “EVENING”.

 Brigham Young University, including BYU Evening Classes, exists to provide an education in an atmosphere consistent with the ideals and principles of The Church of Jesus Christ of Latter–day Saints.
 That atmosphere is created and preserved through commitment to conduct that reflects those ideals and principles.
-To that end, each student who is not admitted to BYU in Provo (“non-admitted student”) is required to submit the Student Commitment and Confidential Report (also known as the “Ecclesiastical Endorsement”) to register for BYU Evening Classes.
+To that end, each student who is not admitted to BYU in Provo, but intends to take classes in a non-admitted status (officially designated as a “non-matriculated student”), is required to submit the Student Commitment and Confidential Report (also known as the “Ecclesiastical Endorsement”) to register for BYU Evening Classes.
 Information regarding the process for obtaining an Ecclesiastical Endorsement is available here (opens in a new tab).

 Ecclesiastical endorsements are valid for one year and must be renewed each year of enrollment at endorse.byu.edu.
 Should the endorsement not be renewed or if it is withdrawn for any reason, the student will be discontinued from the program.